Moesi: Ancient literature

 As the name of the Dardani in Roman discourse became linked to the ancestors of the Romans, the actual Dardani began to be covered in Roman literature by other names.
 After the death of Augustus, their name in connection to the Balkans became a political problem.
 After the death of Augustus, the new emperor was Tiberius, his stepson and the most senior Roman general in the Balkans.
-As Tiberius had played a key role in the Roman conquest of the Balkans, as emperor he couldn't be portrayed as the conqueror of Dardanians, whose name had been constructed as the name of the mythical progenitors of the Romans.
+As Tiberius had played a key role in the Roman conquest of the Balkans, as emperor he could not be portrayed as the conqueror of Dardanians, whose name had been constructed as the name of the mythical progenitors of the Romans.
 Thus, the decision to create a new name for Dardania and the Dardani was made.
 Despite this decision and the administrative use of the names Moesia and Moesi for the Dardani and Dardania, the original use of the name persisted by authors like Appian.
 The name Dardania was not used for several hundred years after this period in an administrative context.
 It was only recreated by Emperor Diocletian in the 3rd century CE.

-In culture

-Exonym for Bulgarians
+Medieval usage

 With the formation of the Bulgarian ethnicity in the mid-10th century, the Byzantines usually called the Bulgarians Moesi, and their lands, Moesia.
+Byzantine official and historian Niketas Choniates (c.
+1155 – 1217) wrote that the barbarians of the Haemus region, formerly known as Moesians, were now known as Vlachs.
+Byzantine eastern orthodox priest and judge Demetrios Chomatenos (c.
+1216 - 1236) wrote the following:

+"This great father of ours and a luminary of Bulgaria was descended from the European Moesi whom the people usually know as Bulgarians.
+They were displaced in old times by the military force of Alexander the Great, from the situated near Brusa mount Olympus, to the Northern Ocean and the Dead Sea, and after a long time had passed, they crossed the Danube with a formidable army, and took possession of all the neighbouring provinces of Pannonia, Dalmatia, Thrace and Illyricum, and a great part of Macedonia and Thessaly."